mgramin/awesome-db-tools/README.md

 - [pgFormatter](https://github.com/darold/pgFormatter) - A PostgreSQL SQL syntax beautifier.
 - [Poor SQL](https://poorsql.com) - Instant free and open-source T-SQL formatting.
 - [SQL Formatter](https://github.com/zeroturnaround/sql-formatter) - JavaScript library for pretty-printing SQL queries.

+### Games
+- [Lost at SQL](https://lost-at-sql.therobinlord.com) - A SQL learning game to help you pick up basic SQL skills - so that you can use queries to get information.
+- [Schemaverse](https://datalemur.com/blog/games-to-learn-sql) - A Space-based strategy game implemented entirely within a PostgreSQL database.
+- [SQL Island](https://sql-island.informatik.uni-kl.de) - After the survived plane crash, you will be stuck on SQL Island for the time being.
+By making progress in the game, you will find a way to escape from this island.
+- [SQL Murder Mystery](https://mystery.knightlab.com) - Designed to be both a self-directed lesson to learn SQL concepts and commands and a fun game for experienced SQL users to solve an intriguing crime.
+- [SQL Police Department](https://sqlpd.com) - In SQLPD, you get to solve crimes while learning SQL at the same time.

 ### Parsers
 - [General SQL Parser](https://www.sqlparser.com) - Parsing, formatting, modification and analysis for SQL.